justinbmcbride/DLA-Project/README.md

 ![Screenshot](Images/Jetson_Setup.jpg)

 #### Results
 * Surveying the possibilites for object detection, it seems that YOLOv3 (you only look once)**[1](https://arxiv.org/pdf/1804.02767v1.pdf)** is a fast real-time object detector and also has a model for systems with limited resources (YOLOv3-tiny).
-It should be noted that there are more accurate models, but yolov3 is faster.
+It should be noted that there are more accurate models, but YOLOv3 is faster.
-* From the YOLOv3 paper, we see it is faster than other models, such as RetinaNet and SSD (single shot detection) on the COCO (common objects in context) database:
+* From the paper, we see it is faster than other models, such as RetinaNet and SSD (single shot detection) on the COCO (common objects in context) database:

 ![Screenshot](Images/yolo_graph1.png)

 * YOLO is built on the Darknet, which is a neural network framework writtin in C and CUDA.
 The following procedure for installing Darknet and using YOLOv3 basically follows these steps **[https://pjreddie.com/darknet/](https://pjreddie.com/darknet/)**.
-This blog was also helpful: **[https://jkjung-avt.github.io/yolov3/](https://jkjung-avt.github.io/yolov3/).
+This blog was also helpful: **[https://jkjung-avt.github.io/yolov3/](https://jkjung-avt.github.io/yolov3/)**.
-* In the demo repo, a webcam was used, but it is requred by DLA to only use hardware available on the Jetson, so more digging was required.
 * Download the pre-trained weights for YOLOv3 `wget https://pjreddie.com/media/files/yolov3.weights`.
 * Do the same for YOLOv3-tiny weights `wget https://pjreddie.com/media/files/yolov3-tiny.weights`.
-* Opencv 3.3.1 came with Jetpack, but version 3.4.* is required for gstreamer functionality.
+* Opencv 3.3.1 came with Jetpack 4.2, but Opencv version 3.4.* is required for gstreamer functionality.
 Install instructions are here **[https://jkjung-avt.github.io/opencv-on-nano/](https://jkjung-avt.github.io/opencv-on-nano/)**
 * Download the YOLO modle: `git clone https://github.com/pjreddie/darknet yolov3`.
 * To specify the Jetson hardware setup and to use the GPU, the `Makefile` script was modified from
 ```